tessgard/MERN-app-frontend/README.md

 #### Version 1.0 Wireframe

 The first iteration of the design was very colourful and fun, vibrant and effervescent.
 Each individual content category had it's own bubbly pastel colour scheme.
 The navbar was on the left hand side to simulate a dashboard feel in order to facilitate seamless browser experience.
-Essentially, we wanted to convey that same fruitful fun that is conveyed and expressed every time the children atr BCMA enter stage right and perform their productions.
+Essentially, we wanted to convey that same fruitful fun that is conveyed and expressed every time the children at BCMA enter stage right and perform their productions.

 ![](https://github.com/tessgard/MERN-app-frontend/blob/master/docs/first-draft-design.png)